Legislation

 Water agencies - roles and responsibilities

-WaterNSW, the Department of Planning and Environment—Water, and the Natural Resources Access Regulator (NRAR) have developed a Roles and Responsibilities Agreement that came into effect on 30 June 2021.
+WaterNSW, the Department of Climate Change, Energy, the Environment and Water (NSW DCCEEW), and the Natural Resources Access Regulator (NRAR) have developed a Roles and Responsibilities Agreement that came into effect on 30 June 2021.
 This agreement replaces the former Deed of Transfer.

 The agreement is required for WaterNSW to meet its Operating Licence, and sets out how the three agencies collaborate and work together to deliver key water management functions.
 The agreement details each agency’s role and provides a framework for resolving any interagency issues, along with the identification of improvement opportunities.